Mary Anna Custis Lee

-Mary Anna Randolph Custis Lee (October 1, 1807 – November 5, 1873) was the wife of the Confederate general Robert E. Lee and the last private owner of Arlington Estate.
-She was the daughter of George Washington Parke Custis who was the grandson of Martha Dandridge Custis Washington, the wife of George Washington.
+Mary Anna Randolph Custis Lee (October 1, 1807 – November 5, 1873) was the wife of the Confederate general Robert E. Lee and the last private owner of Arlington House.
+She was the daughter of George Washington Parke Custis, who was the grandson of Martha Washington, the wife of George Washington.
+Lee was a highly educated woman, who edited and published her father's writings after his death.